MicrosoftDocs/mesh-docs/mesh/Resources/limitations-specifications-mesh.md

 ---
 title: Limitations and specifications for Microsoft Mesh
-description: Limitations and specifications for Microosoft Mesh, including the platform support and maximum number of participants. ms.service: mesh
+description: Limitations and specifications for Microsoft Mesh, including the platform support and maximum number of participants. ms.service: mesh
 author: typride
 ms.author: tmilligan